oisdk/team-software-project/CONTRIBUTING.md

 For a high-level overview of the project (inc. Architecture, Design), see the [top level README](README.md).

-For usage instructions, targetted at end-user of the software, see the [user manual](USAGE.md).
+For usage instructions, targeted at end-user of the software, see the [user manual](USAGE.md).

 For deployment instructions, see the [deployment manual](#).